Terms and Conditions

 2.1 Our terms.
-These terms and conditions (Terms) apply to your supply of information by you on our website and our provision of an online booking and customer notes services (Services) by us to you.
-They apply to the exclusion of any other terms that you seek to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.
+These terms and conditions (Terms) apply to the supply of information by you on our website and our provision of an online booking and customer notes membership service (Services) by us to you.
+These Terms apply to the exclusion of any other terms that you seek to impose or incorporate, or which are implied by trade, custom, practice or course of dealing.

 2.2 Your terms.
 You may have terms and conditions you will want to impose on your patients.
 Please note that if the patient has used our Services, the terms provided to the patient by us will prevail if there is conflict between your terms and the terms set out at patient terms.

 2.3 Entire agreement.
 These Terms are the entire agreement between you and us.
 You acknowledge that you have not relied on any statement, promise or representation or assurance or warranty that is not set out in these Terms.

 2.4 Your copy.
 You should print a copy of these Terms or save them to your computer for future reference.

 3. Creating an account and becoming a member

 3.1 Please follow the onscreen prompts to create an account and apply for membership (Membership).
 You may only use the Services using the method set out on the site.
 You will be required to provide your credit / debit card details to allow us to process your Membership fees in accordance with clause 8.1.
 We will not be able to commence the provision of Services until we are in receipt of these details.